Now Is Not the Time

 We Must Draw Near

 The imagery of drawing near depicts the follower of Jesus as a worshipper seeking to access God’s presence.
-During the time when Israel worshipped God under the Law of Moses, they were only granted limited access to Him.
-They could only go so far as the outer court, and it was the responsibility of the priests to offer up their sacrifices to God.
+When Israel worshipped God under the Law of Moses, they were only granted limited access to Him.
+They could only proceed as far as the outer court, and it was the priests' responsibility to offer their sacrifices to God.
 Furthermore, only the High Priest could enter the Most Holy Place, where God would graciously avail Himself to receive the High Priest, one time a year, as he made atonement for the entire nation.

-But Jesus, as the ultimate High Priest and atoning sacrifice, provided full satisfaction for God’s just demand of payment for our sins.
-As a result, believers now have full and free access to God’s presence anytime and anywhere.
+But Jesus, as the ultimate High Priest and atoning sacrifice, provided complete satisfaction for God’s just demand of payment for our sins.
+As a result, believers now have full and unrestricted access to God’s presence anytime and anywhere.

 Given that we have unfettered and unrestricted access to God, we are encouraged to draw near to Him that we might obtain His mercy and find grace to help in the time of need (4:16).
 Now is not the time to draw back, as some have done (10:39); it is time for us to seek the face of God like never before and take advantage of the kindness and favor that He lovingly offers us.
 For when we draw near to Him, He will draw nearer to us (Jas.
 4:8).